JazzerThighs/geckodoodad/DuplicateAddresses.md

 - Found in code: Disable Player Reflections on FoD [UnclePunch]
 - Found in code: Disable Rumble
 - Found in code: Disable Rumble When Controller is Unplugged [Dan Salvato]
+- Found in code: Disable Screen Shake for Teams [UnclePunch]
 - Found in code: Disable Tap Jump [Achilles]
 - Found in code: Disable Teams Subcolors [UnclePunch]
 - Found in code: Disable Wobbling [UnclePunch]